Guillaume-SE/Codex/README.md

 ![diagram](https://github.com/user-attachments/assets/fef2a5f2-a2c3-48db-bbad-e6b3017a8dac)

-- `Users`: As the project aims to contain only my media entries, I chose not to link the "users" table to "reviews".
+- `users`: as the project aims to contain only my media entries, I chose not to link the "users" table to "reviews".
 It will only be used for authentication.

-- `Media`: Will contain every type of data the media I add may have, for example books, video games, movies and series all have a synopsis.
+- `media`: contains every type of data the media I add may have.
+But also information specific to them, enabling them to be categorized within my application.
-  The [media type](https://github.com/Guillaume-SE/Codex/blob/main/app/enums/MediaTypes.ts) will determine how the rest of the information is added to a dedicated table.

-- `Reviews`: Reviews are created as soon as a media is added, and a review cannot exist without its associated media.
-This is one of the reasons why `rating` and `opinion` are one of the only nullable columns, because if I haven't yet seen the film, read the book, played the game, there is no reason to assign a value to these 2 columns.
-  The media will have the appropriate [status](https://github.com/Guillaume-SE/Codex/blob/main/app/enums/ReviewStatus.ts) for this specific case.

-- `Covers`: Each media is associated with an official cover that easily identifies it.
-If an official cover has not been found on the internet (or in poor quality), a default cover is automatically assigned.
+- `reviews`: contains everything related to my opinion about a media.

+- `covers`: contains the official covers in good quality, making it easy to identify each media.

+- `games_infos`: contains all video games related media information.

-- `movies_infos`: contains all media-specific information relating to the films.
+- `movies_infos`: contains all movies related media information.

-- `games_infos`: contains all media information related to video games.
+- `series_infos`: contains all series related media information.

-- `seasons_infos`: contains all the information specific to media with a seasonal structure, such as series and anime.
+- `anime_infos`: contains all anime related media information.

-- `books_infos`: contains all book-related media information.
+- `books_infos`: contains all book related media information.

+- `tags`: allow to give to each media a tag who can be used to show related result.

+- `media_contributors`: allows to know who worked on the related media and what their role was.

+- `category_types`: allows to assign one media types to multiple categories and avoid types names duplication.

+- `category_genres`: allows to assign one media genres to multiple categories and avoid genres names duplication.

 ## Future plans